segmentio/segment-docs/src/connections/reverse-etl/mappings.md

 ---
-title: Mappings
+title: Reverse ETL Mappings
 beta: false
 ---

-Learn more about supported object and array values in your mappings and how to reset or replay your syncs.
+Learn which mapping fields support object and array values in your mappings and how you can reset or replay your syncs.

 ## Supported object and arrays